Oral rehydration solutions (ORS) are a balanced formulation of electrolytes, salts, and minerals such as:

 Always reconstitute oral rehydration tablets or sachets according to the manufacturer’s instructions, do not add more or less water than stated because the solution has been scientifically formulated to contain the right number of electrolytes and glucose to aid hydration.
 The amount to take will depend on your age.
 You should make up the solution when you intend to take it.
 If you are experiencing vomiting or having trouble keeping down fluids, reconstitute your ORS and take frequent but small sips.
 It is important to finish the entire amount of the solution to see the benefit.

-Oral rehydration solutions contain a scientifically balanced mix that is absorbed through the small intestine by a process called osmosis, and get fluid back into the bloodstream up to 3 times faster than drinking water alone.
+Oral rehydration solutions such as Dioralyte and O.R.S contain a scientifically balanced mix that is absorbed through the small intestine by a process called osmosis, and get fluid back into the bloodstream up to 3 times faster than drinking water alone.
 This fast-tracks fluids to the tissues that need it, allowing you to carry on or recover from a workout.
 They are also the right choice for hot climates or a bout of gastroenteritis, where diarrhoea or vomiting causes water losses.

 Oral rehydration salts are generally considered safe to use for all ages and many ongoing medical conditions, such as diabetes and mild kidney disease.
 If used correctly, they are only replenishing what is already being lost by the body.